mumtazf/mumtazf/README.md

-👋 Hi, I’m @mumtaz.
+👋 Hi, I’m @mumtaz. <br>

-Thank you for stopping by my github profile.
+Thank you for stopping by my github profile. <br>

 I love learning new programming techniques one project at a time.
+Here you will find my website portfolio, a small todo app, a modified version of Wordle, and more. <br>
 As you view my profile, I'd like you to ponder on the question - what do you truly enjoy learning and did you dedicate enough time pursuing that interest?